Astyochus: Involvement in the Peloponnesian War

-Following his failed attempt at Clazomenae, Astyochus' assistance in a second uprising against Athens was requested by Spartan representatives at Lesbos.
+Following his failed attempt at Clazomenae, the Spartan representatives on Lesbos requested Astyochus' assistance in supporting a second uprising against Athens.
 While Astyochus was eager to provide help, he was nevertheless forced to return to Chios after the plans for insurrection were opposed by the Corinthians and other Spartan allies.
-Now back at Chios, Astyochus listened to new proposals for a revolt from the people of Lesbos.
+Once back in Chios, Astyochus listened to new proposals for a revolt from the people of Lesbos.
 While Astyochus supported these new plans, he was once again forced into inaction as the plans were opposed by the Chians and Pedaritus, the commander of the Spartan land force.
 The opposition that he was receiving greatly angered Astyochus, and he vowed to never come to the assistance of the Chians again.

-He then sailed to take command of the Peloponnesian and Sicilian fleet, recently delivered by Theramenes.
+Astyochus then sailed to Miletus to take command of the Peloponnesian and Sicilian fleet which had been delivered by Theramenes.
 On his journey, he narrowly escaped capture by the Athenians and eventually assembled his forces at Miletus.

-In Miletus, a recently signed treaty between the Kings of Persia and Sparta was revised with Astyochus' assistance.
-The revised treaty contained updated terms that were skewed toward Spartan interest.
-Meanwhile, Chios came under attack by Athenians, prompting them to request Miletus for aid.
-However, per his last vow, Astyochus denied this request for assistance, causing Pedaritus to report his conduct to Sparta.
-The worsening plight of the Chian position meant that Pedaritus continued to urge Astyochus for his aid, while Chios could still be saved.
-However, when Astyochus was finally preparing to aid the Chians, he suddenly gave up the expedition, and proceeded southwards to escort a fleet with 11 Spartan commissioners to Miletus.
-This fleet of 27 galleys and 11 commissioners originated from Peloponnesus, and were tasked to decide to either aid or depose of Astyochus.
+In Miletus, a recently signed treaty between the kings of Persia and Sparta was revised with Astyochus' assistance.
+The revised treaty contained updated terms that were skewed toward Spartan interests.
+Meanwhile, Chios came under attack by the Athenians, prompting them to request aids from Miletus.
+However, because of his vow to no longer assist the Chians, Astyochus dismissed this request for assistance, causing Pedaritus to report his conduct to Sparta.

+The worsening plight of the Chian position meant that Pedaritus continued to urge Astyochus for his aid while Chios could still be saved.
+However, when Astyochus was finally preparing his fleet to go to the aid of the Chians, he suddenly changed his mind and proceeded southwards to escort a fleet with 11 Spartan commissioners to Miletus.
+This fleet of 27 galleys and 11 commissioners had originated from Peloponnesus and were tasked with deciding whether to support or depose Astyochus.

 On the journey to Miletus, Astyochus attacked and sacked the island of Cos.
 He then sailed to Cnidus, after defeating the Athenian admiral, Charminus, with minimal casualties.
-At Cnidus, the Spartan commissioners questioned Tissaphernes, a Persian satrap under the Spartan-Persian alliance, angering him so greatly in the process that he left them soon after.
-It was around this time, at Miletus, that Astyochus appeared to sell himself to Tissaphernes, and also did not play a pivotal role in the successful revolt of the Rhodians from Athens by the united Peloponnesian fleet.
+At Cnidus, the Spartan commissioners questioned Tissaphernes, a Persian satrap who was present under the Spartan-Persian alliance.
+The Spartan commissioners angering Tissaphernes so greatly that he left them soon after.
+It was around this time that Astyochus was said to have sold his services to Tissaphernes.
+Astyochus did not play a pivotal role in the successful revolt of the Rhodians from Athens supported by the united Peloponnesian fleet.